 Greeks fighting austerity trap

-“It is only getting worse.
+Demetri Kofinas, a financial journalist who took part in protests, says that the parliament’s vote does not change the situation radically.“It is only getting worse.
 People are getting angry.
 The violence is so bad here, that it is possible for someone to get seriously hurt or something worse,” he said.